Made in Fairfax

 Fairfax County Seeks to Boost Local Artisan Manufacturing

-To expand economic activity and build vibrant community centers, Fairfax County is exploring the potential of small scale production businesses to enhance the County’s commercial areas.
+To expand economic activity and build vibrant community centers, Fairfax County has adopted new zoning rules for small scale production businesses to enhance the County’s commercial areas.
+The law greatly expands the areas where artisan manufacturers can set up shop.

 Technological changes and consumer market preferences for locally-made and artisan products – from textiles, hardware, woodworking, and metalworking to breweries and local food production – have enabled small producers to competitively operate in traditionally non-industrial areas, such as retail and commercial centers.